 STIPEND AND SCHOLARSHIPS OPPORTUNITIES

-Title IV-E Program: The California Social Work Education Center (CalSWEC) program offers two-year stipends for up to $18,500 per year for full-time MSW students interested in pursuing a career in public child welfare (PCW).
+CalSWEC Title IV-E Program: The California Social Work Education Center (CalSWEC) program offers two-year stipends for up to $18,500 per year for full-time MSW students interested in pursuing a career in public child welfare (PCW).
 Students who receive this stipend are required to work at an approved Title IV-E PCW agency for two years upon graduation.
-Only students in the full-time tow year CYWF program are eligible to apply.
-Students in the three-year CYWF program who are also current Department of Children and Family Services workers may apply for the CalSWEC part-time stipend program which covers tuition, books, and some mileage expenses.
-A work agreement similar to the one for the full-time stipend program is also expected from recipients of the part-time stipend program.
+Only students in the full-time two year program are eligible to apply.
+Students in the three-year program who are also current Department of Children and Family Services workers may apply for the CalSWEC three year stipend program which covers tuition, books, and mileage expenses.
+A work agreement similar to the one for the full-time stipend program is expected from recipients of the three year stipend program.

-CalSWECII is a collaborative effort between Mental Health agencies and the Schools of Social Work to move toward a state-of-the-art, culturally competent system that promotes recovery/wellness for adults and seniors with severe mental illness and for children with serious emotional disorders and their families.
-Funded through the California Department of Mental Health with Proposition 63 funds, CalSWEC II provides financial support to MSW students in exchange for a commitment to work in a county public mental health agency or a community based organization under contract to a county public mental health agency in the state of California.
+Los Angeles County Mental Health Stipend is a collaborative effort between Mental Health agencies and the Schools of Social Work to move toward a state-of-the-art, culturally competent system that promotes recovery/wellness for adults and seniors with severe mental illness and for children with serious emotional disorders and their families.
+Funded through the California Department of Mental Health with Proposition 63 funds, the mental health stipend provides financial support to MSW students in exchange for a commitment to work in a county public mental health agency or a community based organization under contract to a county public mental health agency in the state of California.
 The program provides a training stipend of $18,500 per year for final year students who will be completing their 2nd year Field Placement.

 Students employed in public or private agencies must be on a full-time leave from those agencies, and must demonstrate an interest in and commitment to mental health services as described in the Mental Health Services Act.